Why it’s important to set financial goals

 And “purpose” doesn’t have to be a huge deal.
 It’s not always about your life’s purpose.
 It could be a smaller purpose that helps you get to the larger one.

 Goals are born out of a vision – typically, one that will improve the quality of your life.
-If you don’t have a vision for your future, and one you can connect goals to, you will end up settling for whatever life hands you.
+If you don’t have a vision for your future, and one you can connect your biggest goals to, you will end up settling for whatever life hands you.

 It’s important to have goals that will guide your actions and provide motivation to keep going.
 To keep moving forward toward a richer, more fulfilling life.